BitcoinAndLightningLayerSpecs/lsp/LSPS1/README.md

     - `PAID` Lightning payment arrived, preimage released OR full `order_total_satoshi` onchain payment arrived.
     - `REFUNDED` Lightning payment or onchain payment has been refunded.
 - `fee_total_satoshi` MUST be the total fee the LSP will charge to open this channel in satoshi.
-- `order_total_satoshi` MUST be the fee_total_satoshi plus the user_balance_satoshi requested in satoshi.
+- `order_total_satoshi` MUST be the fee_total_satoshi plus the client_balance_satoshi requested in satoshi.
 - `ln_invoice`
     - MUST be a Lightning BOLT 11 invoice for an amount of `order_total_satoshi`.
     - Invoice MUST be a [HOLD invoice](https://bitcoinops.org/en/topics/hold-invoices/).
     - The `ln_invoice` MUST give the same amount as in `order_total_satoshi`.
 - `onchain_address`
-    - MUST be an onchain address the user can pay the order_total_satoshi to.
+    - MUST be an onchain address the client can pay the order_total_satoshi to.
     - MUST be null
       - if `options.min_required_onchain_satoshi` is above or equal order_total.
       - if `options.min_required_onchain_satoshi` is null and therefore not supported.